AK0922/olympic-data-pipeline/README.md

 1. db - to host database and runs DDL commands
 2. app - to run the ignestion into database

-if you are interested in changing the input files specify the path to files at `docker-compose.yml`
+To change input file path can be changed `docker-compose.yml`

 I have faced scenario where database tables were not getting created after container is up and running.
 I was able to resolve it by accessing the running db container and executing the `init.sql`